-The sense of anticipation is palpable in the opening scenes of episode 3: Charles watches from a window as Diana leaves Windsor Castle, while the Queen, Princess Margaret, the Queen Mother and Princess Anne each sit anxiously by their respective telephones, clocks ticking fervently in the background.
+The sense of anticipation is palpable in the opening scenes of episode 3: Charles watches from a window as Diana leaves Windsor Castle, while Queen Elizabeth II, Princess Margaret, the Queen Mother and Princess Anne each sit anxiously by their respective telephones, clocks ticking fervently in the background.
 At last the Queen’s phone rings, she picks up immediately.
 “It’s done, I did it,” Prince Charles tells his mother.
 The heir to the throne is at long last engaged.
 “Did you get on one knee?” his mother asks.
 “No, I thought in terms of rank the Prince of Wales only ever knelt before the Sovereign.”

 Having returned to London, the newly engaged Diana pushes past throngs of reporters to reach her flat in Earl’s Court.
 There, her three girlfriends gather in the hallway, eagerly awaiting news.
 Cue screams of excitement as Diana confirms what they hope and suspect: she and the Prince of Wales are betrothed.
 What follows is a whirlwind of excitement as the four ladies speed through central London in a black cab, squealing as they pass Buckingham Palace, and dance the night away in a nightclub before drunkenly singing ‘God save the Queen’ as they head home.
 Diana is flushed with joy: her newfound reality looks nothing short of a fairy tale.